whitwort/growthCurves/README.md

 eval(parse(text = getURL(url, ssl.verifypeer = FALSE)), envir=.GlobalEnv)
 ```

-Unfortunately, using source(url) directly won't work because 'source' doesn't support HTTPS used by github).
+Unfortunately, using source(url) directly won't work because 'source' doesn't support HTTPS used by github.
 You'll need to have the CRAN package 'RCurl' installed for this to work.

 ##Running an analysis